halleewong/ScribblePrompt/README.md

 ## License

-This project is released under the [Apache 2.0 License](https://github.com/halleewong/ScribblePrompt/blob/main/LICENSE)
+Code for this project is released under the [Apache 2.0 License](https://github.com/halleewong/ScribblePrompt/blob/main/LICENSE)